BinaryResearch/BinaryResearch.github.io/_posts/2020-01-15-Analyzing-ELF-Binaries-with-Malformed-Headers-Part-3-Solving-A-Corrupted-Keygenme.md

 This is exactly the case here.

-A common form of crackme program is one is which a specific input to the program (such as a secret password or numeric value) solves the challenge, and the goal of the analysis is to discover what that input is.
+A common form of crackme program is one in which a specific input to the program (such as a secret password or numeric value) solves the challenge, and the goal of the analysis is to discover what that input is.
 The classic IOLI challenges[3] are examples of this type of design.
 However, since the program we are dealing with here is a *keygenme*, rather than a single correct input, there is actually a large set of inputs